gwmodeling/challenge/README.md

 in the 'submissions' folder.
 The model results must be submitted in a way that they are reproducible, either through the use of scripts (preferred) or detailed description of the modeling process.
 See the [submissions folder](https://github.com/gwmodeling/challenge/tree/main/submissions) for a more detailed description on how and what to submit.

+After the challenge we intend to write an article to submit to a peer-reviewed journal with all the organisers and participants.

 ## Questions/ Comments ?

 To make sure everyone has access to the same information we ask you to put any questions that are of general